igilham/goproxy/README.md

 This is a simple tool for toggling company proxy settings on and off in the shell environment on MacOS.

+I previously made a version of [this tool in python](https://gist.github.com/igilham/f2fb41190258f385eebe48a6c46421e5).

 Use with `eval` in the shell to make changes to your configuration, e.g.
 `eval $(goproxy on)`.